klandestino/cursorial/readme.txt

 = 2.
 Register your loops in the theme's function.php =

 Use `register_cursorial()` to register loops.
-This function takes to arguments.
-First an array with the loops you want, and then an another array with information about how your loops will be shown for the editors.
+This function takes two arguments.
+First an array with the loops you want, and then another array with information about how your loops will be shown for the editors in the administration.

 Here's some lines of code: